awsdocs/aws-iot-docs/developerguide/iot-custom-endpoints-configurable-custom.md

 After you import your certificate to ACM, generate a public certificate for your custom domain by using the [RequestCertificate](https://docs.aws.amazon.com/acm/latest/APIReference/API_RequestCertificate.html) API\.
 When you generate a certificate in this way, ACM validates your ownership of the custom domain\.
 For more information, see [Request a Public Certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html)\.
 When you create your domain configuration, use this public certificate as your validation certificate\.

-## Creating a Domain configuration<a name="iot-custom-endpoints-configurable-custom-domain-config"></a>
+## Creating a domain configuration<a name="iot-custom-endpoints-configurable-custom-domain-config"></a>

-You create a configurable endpoint on an custom domain by using the [CreateDomainConfiguration](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateDomainConfiguration.html) API\.
+You create a configurable endpoint on a custom domain by using the [CreateDomainConfiguration](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateDomainConfiguration.html) API\.
 A domain configuration for a custom domain consists of the following:
 + `domainConfigurationName` – A user\-defined name that identifies the domain configuration\.
 **Note**
 Domain configuration names starting with `IoT:` are reserved for default endpoints and can't be used\.
-Also, this value must be unique to your region\.
+Also, this value must be unique to your Region\.
 + `domainName` – The FQDN that your devices use to connect to AWS IoT\.
 **Note**
 AWS IoT leverages the server name indication \(SNI\) TLS extension to apply domain configurations\.
 Devices must use this extension when connecting and pass a server name that is identical to the domain name that is specified in the domain configuration\.